 My inspiration to go this route was really pretty simple.
 My neighbors had gifted me with a big yellow summer squash.
 Now I know if I had cut it open that I was going to find that same fibrous interior with some big seeds that appear in zucchini when they get big; much like the inside of pumpkins.
 So my choices were to stuff it or.
 What?

 That’s when I wondered myself why I had never thought to grate it and make bread (which in all honestly is more like cake with the sugar and glaze).
-I thought I would give it a try and originally thought savory.
-Maybe some herbs and roasted tomatoes?
+I thought I would give it a try and originally thought savory, maybe some herbs and roasted tomatoes?
 Or a yellow squash garlic bread?
-Those all sounded good enough but it was a simple juxtaposition that morning that sealed the deal.
-The squash was on the counter next to lemons and I was off and running!
+Those all sounded good but it was a simple juxtaposition that morning that sealed the deal; yellow squash was on the counter next to lemons and I was off and running!

 Know what I consider a successful recipe?
 One that is shared with my Indian neighbors who cook only Indian dishes and who ask for the recipe afterwards.
 They LOVED it.
 That’s all the testimony I needed and hope you try it too.
 I will no longer lament an abundance of squash or one that might be too big; I will simply make my new favorite squash bread!

 There is no reason you couldn't substitute zucchini in this recipe; would be pretty with the green zucchini and yellow lemon zest!